Python¶

 The service definition contains a number of customisation points:

-assumes your Python script will run in an infinite loop.
-If your script is intended to run once and terminate, you should remove this directive.TZ=Etc/UTC
+restart: unless-stoppedassumes your Python script will run in an infinite loop.
+If your script is intended to run once and terminate, you should remove this directive.TZ=Etc/UTCshould be set to your local time-zone.
+Never use quote marks on the right hand side of aTZ=variable.-

 If you are running as a different user ID, you may want to change both